 - The worker is free of control from the employer (both in contract an in action) – the employer cannot control schedule or method of doing the work.

 - The worker is doing work that is outside of the employer's usual business.

 - The work being done involves work normally performed by a business or established trade

-How is this different from past interpretations?
+How is this different from existing laws?